-The Connections Project is a three year, place-based,systems-level collaboration and capacity-building project.
-The Connections Project’s goal is to increase employment and economic opportunity for homeless jobseekers.
+The Connections Project is a three-year, place-based, systems-level collaboration and capacity-building project aimed at increasing employment and economic opportunity for homeless jobseekers.
 The project is made possible thanks to the support of the Oak Foundation and the Melville Charitable Trust.

-Through a multi-phase competitive process, we identified five Connections Projects Sites.
-These five awardees will plan, implement, and strengthen innovative systems collaboration ideas in order to meet the goal of increasing employment and economic opportunity for homeless jobseekers.
+Through a competitive process, we identified five Connections Projects Sites in 2015.
+These five awardees are hard at work planning, implementing, and strengthening innovative systems collaboration ideas in order to meet the goal of increasing employment and economic opportunity for homeless jobseekers.

 The five awardees are: